At first glance, the title of this post may sound a little misleading.

 Not bad for something that can fit in your wallet alongside your credit cards, right?

-Tip: Just be mindful when carrying the credit card knife in your wallet.
+Tip: Just be mindful when carrying the credit card knife (or ax) in your wallet.
 The TSA recently warned travelers that such items would need to be checked or discarded when passing through security at airports.